Christian Doidge: Hibernian

+Forest Green Rovers (second spell)

+Doidge rejoined Forest Green Rovers on 31 January 2024.
+Local newspaper the Stroud Times celebrated his return with the headline "Quorn Again Christian".

 Other activities

 Whilst playing semi-professional football for Carmarthen Town he worked for South Wales Police.

 Doidge has also represented the Wales U18 national basketball team and played in the 2009 U18 European Championship.